open-source-labs/Svelvet/src/lib/doc/README.md

 - new type for userNode, userEdget to fix typescript error from testingplayground/index.svelte
 - refactor anchor callbacks to use setPosition so that we cascade changes to edges (needed for resizing)
 - get D3 scaling movement working

-## Publishing to npm

-### Publishing to npm

-- create an account on npm.js
-- make sure you are in directory `src/lib/`
-- `npm version patch` to increment version number
-- `npm publish` to publish to npm.
-Note that you cannot "overwrite" previous publishes, you must increment the version number

-### Testing npm package

-- install locally `npm install svelvet-lime@latest -f`
-- npm run dev

 ## Motivation